Understanding Management Role Groups

 If the ManagedBy property isn't set on a role group, only users who are members of the Organization Management role or are assigned, either directly or indirectly, the Role Management management role can modify a role group or role group membership.

 |Roles assigned to a role group may be assigned using delegating role assignments.
 With delegating role assignments, members of a role group that's assigned a delegated role can assign that role to another role group, assignment policy, user, or USG.
 Members of the role group can assign only that role and can't delegate the role group, unless they're also added to the ManagedBy property.
 For more information about delegated role assignments, see Understanding Management Role Assignments.|

-For more information about how to manage role group delegation, see Manage Role Groups.
+For more information about how to manage role group delegation, see Add or Remove a Role Group Delegate.

 When a user is made a member of a role group, the management roles assigned to the role group are assigned to the user.
 If a user is a member of multiple role groups, the management roles from each role group are aggregated and assigned to the user.
 Users, USGs, and other role groups can be members of role groups.

 Only users who are members of the Organization Management or Role Management role groups and users who have been delegated the ability to add and remove users to or from role groups can manage role group membership.